 The Course Planning Worksheet is designed to help you create a tentative class schedule for the upcoming semester.
-The Worksheet asks you to list potential courses in three categories: English 101, Foreign Language and any other courses that will help you explore majors, meet requirements or simply pursue an academic interest.
+The Worksheet asks you to list potential courses in three categories: English 101, Foreign Language and/or any other courses that will help you explore majors, meet requirements or simply pursue an academic interest.

 Ultimately, you will enroll in 4 courses, but in each category, we ask that you list several possibilities.
 This will maximize the flexibility of your schedule and make planning easier.